Details of a pedestrian bridge in ireland taken with a drone

 This image shows the bridge from above.
 This shows how difficult it would be to conduct an inspection over the side of the parapet given the unique design of this particular bridge.

-The choice of drone was very important on this project as the bridge was not only located in a heavily trafficked pubic space but also a special area of conservation with nesting birds in the surrounding areas.
+The choice of drone was very important on this project as the bridge was not only located in a heavily trafficked public space but also a special area of conservation with nesting birds in the surrounding areas.
 These conditions meant that large loud drones were immediately excluded from the list.
 In the end we chose to use a combination of the 249 gram DJI Mini 3 Pro and the Mavic 3 Enterprise.
 Both of which are small, light and low noise modern drones.

 A view looking up at of the arms of the tetrapod pier showing some corroded areas of the soffit and also a missing light fixture.